National Revolutionary Army: Encirclement Campaigns (1929–1934)

-Second Sino-Japanese War
+Second Sino-Japanese War (1937-1945)

 A Chinese propaganda poster depicting the National Revolutionary Army.

 The Second Sino-Japanese War (1937–1945) marked the most significant military engagement of the National Revolutionary Army (NRA), which fought the invading forces of the Empire of Japan across vast regions of China.
 Under the leadership of Generalissimo Chiang Kai-shek, the NRA bore the brunt of China's resistance, particularly during the early years when the Communist forces were still comparatively minor.

 The war began in earnest after the Marco Polo Bridge Incident near Beiping in July 1937, which led to a full-scale Japanese invasion of northern China.
 Despite poor equipment and internal fragmentation, the NRA mounted tenacious resistance in major battles such as the Battle of Shanghai, the Battle of Nanking, and the Battle of Taierzhuang.
-At Shanghai, elite NRA units, including German-trained divisions, engaged in months-long street fighting, attempting to impress foreign powers and gain diplomatic support.
+At Shanghai, elite NRA units, including German-trained divisions (36th, 87th, and 88th divisions), engaged in months-long street fighting, attempting to impress foreign powers and gain diplomatic support.
 The defence of Nanjing was ultimately overwhelmed, resulting in the Nanjing Massacre, where Japanese troops committed extensive atrocities.